aravilli/Medha-AI/README.md

 # Medha-AI

-Democratize ML AI Knowledge and sample projects

-This repository mainly to build expdertise in Artificial Intelligence.
+Democratize ML AI Knowledge.
+This repository mainly to build expertise in Artificial Intelligence and Machine Learning using security domain use cases

 # Week1 ( 24th December, 2019 )